davosian/home-cluster-v2/README.md

 gluster volume info
 ```

-On all three nodes, mount the newly created GlusterFS volume:
+On all server nodes, mount the newly created GlusterFS volume:

 ```sh
 hcloud server ssh server-x # replace x with 1 to 3